 - It is not one mitigation strategy but a combination of all these strategies taken together that will substantially reduce the risk of transmission.
 No single strategy is perfect, but all strategies together will reduce risk.
-It will take collective continued vigilance towards health and safety measures to continue to contain COVID-19. - Students must be monitored daily for symptoms.
+It will take collective, continued vigilance towards health and safety measures to continue to contain COVID-19. - Students must be monitored daily for symptoms.
 Students must stay home if feeling unwell.
 Everyone must do their part to protect others and not come to school if they are exhibiting any COVID-19 symptoms or are feeling sick. - Masks are among the most important single measures to contain the spread of COVID-19.
-We require students age three through grade twelve to wear masks that adequately cover both their nose and mouth.
-Exceptions may be made for students with medical or other challenges who are unable to wear masks/face coverings.
-Face shields will be used in cases where classroom activities require students to be in close contact with others. - Hand hygiene is critical.
-Students are required to exercise hand hygiene (handwashing or sanitizing) upon arrival to school, before eating, in between classes, before putting on and taking off masks, and before dismissal. - Physical distance greatly reduces the risk of transmission.
+Masks should adequately cover both the nose and mouth.
+The school year will start off with all adults and children wearing a mask inside the building.
+See the mask protocol for details. - Hand hygiene is critical.
+Students are required to exercise hand hygiene (handwashing or sanitizing) upon arrival to school and before eating. - Physical distance greatly reduces the risk of transmission.
 As COVID-19 is transmitted through respiratory droplets, putting distance between yourself and others reduces risk.
-In many classrooms the ideal six-foot separation of desks was achievable; however, there are some classrooms where that was not achievable.
-The World Health Organization, the CDC, and the American Academy of Pediatrics sanction three- to six-foot desk separation if children are masked.
-Plexi-glass has been added in many areas of campus to limit disease spread. - Cohorts/assigned seating.
-Students organized in groups/classrooms and other cohorts help mitigate transmission of the virus.
-Assigned seating will be implemented in grades 1-12 because it effectively creates even smaller groups within cohorts which minimize transmission.
-Assigned seats also assist with contact tracing.
-Wherever possible, seats will be assigned (including classroom, bus, meals). - Nurse notification.
+The Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics recommend three-foot desk separation of desks.
+Plexi-glass is in place in many areas of campus to limit disease spread among young unvaccinated students. - Assigned seating.
+Assigned seating will be implemented in grades 1-12 to assist with contact tracing. - Nurse notification.
 Notify the nurses of any student illness or those in the home with a positive case.
 Email: summitteds.org; School phone: (513) 871-4700 x263